livechat/chat.io-docs/site/content/agent-api/api-reference/v0.5/README.md

 }
 ```

-Note:
+Notes:

-* `url` is temporary URL ready to use but can expire in the future
+* `url` is a ready-to-use, temporary URL, but it can expire in the future
 * `path` should be used for database and must be appended to `base_url`
 * `base_url` is `https://cdn.chatio-static.com/api/file/chatio/img`

 # Pushes
-Server => Client methods are used for keeping application state up-to-date.
+Server => Client methods are used for keeping the application state up-to-date.
 They are available only in `websocket` transport.

 ## Incoming chat thread